Blaize-Egelhof/HangMan/README.md

 This application is ment for:

- - All individuals that wants amusements gotten by reading short silly jokes.
- - All individuals that wants to share silly jokes and have the rated by other users.
+ - All individuals who enjoy playing Hangman and solving word-based puzzles.
+ - People looking for a simple and entertaining game to play in their free time.

 ### User Stories

-I have divided the user stories for this application in to two different sections, User Reading and User Submitting.
-The scenarios do not differ much between Old users and New users.
+User stories for this Hangman application can be categorized into two sections: Gameplay and User Interaction.

-#### User reading
+#### Gameplay

- - I want to read a silly joke.
- - I want to rate a silly joke.
+- As a player, I want to be able to enter my name before starting the game, so that I have a personalized experience.
- - I want to see who submitted silly jokes.
- - I want to see the rating my submitted joke has.
-(Old user)
- - I want to see if there is any more jokes since last time I used the application (Old user)
+- As a player, I want the game to be engaging and easy to understand, so that I can enjoy playing it without confusion.

-#### User submitting
+#### User Interaction

- - I want to submit a silly joke.
+- As a user, I want to be able to guess letters and solve the word puzzle.
- - I want other users to read my silly joke.
- - I want other users to rate my silly joke.
+- As a user, I want to receive feedback on my guesses, indicating whether they were correct or not.
+- As a user, I want the game to display the Hangman's progress visually to make it more immersive.

 ### User Goals

-To get amused by silly jokes for a short period of time OR submit silly jokes.
+- To challenge themselves and have fun by solving word puzzles.
+- To enjoy a classic game that exercises their vocabulary and critical thinking skills.

 ### Project Requirements

-Python application using libraries/API and deployed to a cloud-based platform.
+- Python application to be deployed in Heroku.

 ### Design diagram